NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B)
     - Hitbox appears one frame later
     - Slightly less lift
+- 5BBBB(B) properly low crushes
+- 5A
-- 5A hitbox appears two frames later
+    - Hitbox appears two frames later
+    - Slightly more lift
+- 5A(B)
+    - One more active frame
+    - All 5A(B) attacks have the B follow ups (TODO: Is this referring to strings after 5AB?)
+- 5A(B-A) transition made one frame faster
+- 5(A-A) transition starts two frames later (same duration)
+- 5A(A)
-- 5A(A) adjusted high crush frames to make more sense
+    - Adjusted high crush frames to make more sense
+    - Changed from low to mid
+    - Changed from W to S (TODO: huh)
+    - +1 frame duration on the hitbox
+- 5A(A-A) transition possible one frame sooner
 - 2B(B)
     - Launches higher
     - Launches on block
     - Hitbox appears later
+    - Properly low crushes
+    - “airborne” two frames earlier
+    - Falls slightly faster
 - 2A damages adjusted
     - 0C (15 to 11)
     - 1C (15 to 13)
     - 2C (15)
+- 6B(A) slightly more lift
 - 6A
     - Does not stagger anymore
     - Leaves opponents on the ground on hit
     - Has have 26 hitstun allowing followups after the move ends
-    - Animation adjusted to not look so jumpy
+    - Animation slowed down slightly
     - Combos into this timing adjusted
 - 4B
     - Hitbox appears one frame later to better match the animation